-Clothing 1 - FUNdamentals (SF 50151A, 50151B, 50151C)

-Exhibit one of the following in either the Non-Sewn, Non-Clothing, or Clothing exhibit divisions:
+Sewing 1 (SF 50151a, 50151b, 50151c) STEAM Clothing 1: FUNdamentals - Required brought along with Exhibit one of the following in either the Non-Sewn, Sewn Non-Clothing, or Sewn Clothing exhibit divisions:

-Non-Sewn Exhibits (SF50151 A) Exhibit one of the following:
+Non-Sewn Exhibits (SF50151a) Exhibit one of the following:

 - Clothing Portfolio Complete at least three different samples/activities from Chapter 2 and/or Chapter 3 of the project manual.
-Examples of samples you might include: How Two Magically Become One, pages 85-86; No Fear of Fray, pages 93-95; Two Sides of the Moon, pages 97-99; On the Flip Side, pages 101-104; Basic Hand Sewing Skills, pages 106-108.
-The Portfolio should be placed in an 8 1⁄2 x 11, 3-ring binder.
+Examples of samples you might include How Two Magically Become One, pages 85-86; No Fear of Fray, pages 93-95; Two Sides of the Moon, pages 97-99; On the Flip Side, pages 101-104; Basic Hand Sewing Skills, pages 106-108.
+The Portfolio should be placed in an 8 1⁄2" x 11", 3 ring binder.
 Include an appropriate cover, dividers, and table of contents.
 NOTE additional pages can be added each year but must be dated with the year.
-See pages 9-10 of project manual for portfolio formatting. - Fabric Textile Scrapbook Must include at least 5 different textile samples.
-Use Textile Information Cards template on page 41 in project manual to identify fabric swatches.
-Completed textile cards should be placed in an 8 1⁄2 x 11, 3-
+See pages 9-10 of the project manual for portfolio formatting. - Fabric Textile Scrapbook Must include at least 5 different textile samples.
+Use Textile Information Cards template on page 41 in the project manual to identify fabric swatches.
+Completed textile cards should be placed in an 8 1⁄2" x 11", 3-ring binder.

-- ring binder.
 Include an appropriate cover.
 See project manual, pages 42-74, for fabric options and fabric science experiments. - What's the Difference What's the Price Point Exhibit may include a notebook, poster, small display sharing a project comparison and price point.
 See activity, pages 118-120.
-Exhibit should include PHOTOS; NO actual PILLOWS.
+Exhibit should include PHOTOS, NO actual PILLOWS.

-Sewn Non-Clothing Exhibits (SF 50151B) Exhibit one of the following:
+Sewn Non-Clothing Exhibits (SF 50151b) Exhibit one of the following:

 - Pillowcase

 - Simple Pillow no larger than 18" x 18"

-- Bag/Purse no zippers or button holes
+- Bag/Purse no zippers or buttonholes

 - Other non-clothing item using skills learned in project manual

-Sewn Clothing Exhibits (SF 50151C) Exhibit one of the following:
+Sewn Clothing Exhibits (SF 50151c) Exhibit one of the following:

-- Simple top - Simple pants, shorts, or skirt no zipper or button holes - Simple Dress no zipper or button holes - Other other wearable item using skills learned in project manual (apron, vest, etc.)
+- Simple top - Simple pants, shorts, or skirt no zipper or buttonholes - Simple Dress no zipper or buttonholes - Other other wearable item using skills learned in project manual (apron, vest, etc.)

-Beginning Sewing Exhibits - exhibits in Clothing 1 must be made from medium weight woven fabrics that will sew and press smoothly, flannel/fleece is acceptable.
+Beginning Sewing Exhibits - exhibits in Sewing 1 must be made from medium weight woven fabrics that will sew and press smoothly, flannel/fleece is acceptable.
 Solid color fabrics or those having an overall print are acceptable.
 We strongly advise youth do not select fabrics with plaid or stripe patterns as judges will expect stripes to match at seams, which is a more advanced-level skill.
 NO NAPPED or JERSEY KNIT fabric.
 Patterns should be simple WITHOUT DARTS, SET-IN SLEEVES, and COLLARS.
 Raglan and loose flowing sleeves are acceptable.

-Clothing 2 - Simply Sewing (SF 50152A, 50152B, 50152C)

-Exhibit one of the following in either the Non-Sewn, Non-Clothing, or Clothing exhibit divisions:
+Sewing 2 - (SF 50152a, 50152b, 50152c) STEAM Clothing 2: Simply Sewing - Required broug Exhibit one of the following in either the Non-Sewn, Non-Clothing, or Clothing exhibit divisions: